c99rahul/recipe-page/README.md

 If you overlay the design images onto the final layout for both mobile and desktop, you wouldn't notice much difference in terms of spacing and sizing, which was exactly what I aimed for.

+Following achieving pixel-perfect precision, my next objective was to utilize as much semantic HTML as possible.
+I accomplished this by incorporating tags such as `<header>`, `<article>`, `<section>`, and `<footer>`, which provide numerous built-in benefits, including improved accessibility.

 ### Built with

 - Mobile-first workflow (Progressive development)